sudeepbm/snap-to-flatpak/README.md

 ## Running the script

 Clone this repo and move to the snap-to-flatpak directory and then run `snap-to-flatpak`.
-After this confirm to execute the script by typing `Y` or `y` or `YES` or `yes`.
-If you want to terminate the execution of the script at this stage, type `N` or `n` or `NO` or `no`. <br>
-The script will list all snap packages installed and remove them one by one until all snaps are removed completely. <br>
-Then it will remove the snapd package permanently. <br>
-It will then create a preference file to prevent the downloading of snaps in future. <br>

 ``` {.bash}
 git clone https://github.com/sudeepbm/snap-to-flatpak.git
 cd snap-to-flatpak
 sudo ./snap-to-flatpak
 ```

+After this confirm to execute the script by typing `Y` or `y` or `YES` or `yes`.
+If you want to terminate the execution of the script at this stage, type `N` or `n` or `NO` or `no`.

+The script will list all snap packages installed and remove them one by one until all snaps are removed completely.
+Then it will remove the snapd package permanently.
+It will then create a preference file to prevent the downloading of snaps in future.